chinapedia/wikipedia.abstract.en/Page/Mariner_program.md

 Mariners 6 and 7

-Mariner_6and7.gifMariners 6 and 7 were identical teammates in a two-spacecraft mission to Mars.
+Mariners 6 and 7 were identical teammates in a two-spacecraft mission to Mars.
 Mariner 6 was launched on February 24, 1969, followed by Mariner 7 on March 21, 1969.
 They flew over the equator and southern hemisphere of the planet Mars.[15]

 -   Mission: Mars flybys
 -   Mass 413 kg (908 lb)